esciencecenter-digital-skills/green-digital-skills/modules/optimizing-energy-use/slides_optimizing_energy_use.md

 <!-- .slide: data-state="standard" -->

-### Right tool for each task
+### Use the right tool for each task

-Are there slow programming languages that should be avoided ?
+* Should I avoid "slow" and inefficient programming languages?
- - each tool has its purpose.
+ - Each has its purpose
-Python: great for stitching pieces together, easy prototyping C/C++/Fortran: better at crunching number fast, but not so good at doing string manipulation, ...
+ - Python: great for stitching pieces together, easy prototyping
+ - C/C++/Fortran: better at crunching number fast, but not so good at doing string manipulation, ...

-Benchmarks available in the literature can be missleading.
+* Language benchmarks available in the literature can be misleading

--> Use the right tool for each task (could simply be the tool you're confortable with), blending languages when necessary.
+ - Python/R for can be fine, it's more about the libraries you are using

 Note: